battous-ai/netease-music-downloader/readme.md

 ### 1. Auto Proxy (Recommended)

-The program will first try direct connection, and if that fails, it will automatically find and use an available Chinese proxy:
+The program will first try a direct connection for each song.
+If that fails, it will automatically find and use an available Chinese proxy:

 ```bash
 # Format